fa2k/raredisease-configs/README.md

 # Rare Disease Pipeline configuration files and reference data

+## Warning - this repo is in development trying to follow the dev branch of the pipeline

+For configs intended for a specific pipeline release - currently 1.1.1 - see the tags in Github.

 RD pipeline, custom config & ref data location in TSD:

 /tsd/p164/data/durable/raredisease